-As described in Section 3.1, the PT-I region is usually followed by a commensurate-incommensurate (C-I) transition.
+As described in Sec.
+3.1, the PT-I region is usually followed by a commensurate-incommensurate (C-I) transition.
 The adlayer in this case is rather dense (approaching a close-packed monolayer).
-The C-I transition starts with local breaking of commensurability between the adlayer and the substrate
+The C-I transition starts with local

-Fig. 8.
-Schematics of some diffusion mechanisms for clusters and atomic islands. (a) Sequential displacement of individual atoms. (b) The dimer shearing mechanism. (c) The gliding mechanism: the cluster glides as a whole from one position to the next. (d) The edge diffusion mechanism: the motion of an adatom along the island edge causes a shift of the center of mass of the island. (e) The evaporation-condensation mechanism. (f) Schematic of the rolling mechanism. (g) The dislocation (soliton) mechanism: adatoms in the dislocation (soliton) are shown as black balls. (h) Diffusion of a dimer in an atomic channel by the leapfrog mechanism.
-References to original works: see review [105].
+Figure 8: Schematics of some diffusion mechanisms for clusters and atomic islands. (a) Sequential displacement of individual atoms. (b) The dimer shearing mechanism. (c) The gliding mechanism: the cluster glides as a whole from one position to the next. (d) The edge diffusion mechanism: the motion of an adatom along the island edge causes a shift of the center of mass of the island. (e) The evaporation-condensation mechanism. (f) Schematic of the rolling mechanism. (g) The dislocation (soliton) mechanism: adatoms in the dislocation (soliton) are shown as black balls. (h) Diffusion of a dimer in an atomic channel by the leapfrog mechanism.
+References to original works see in review [105].